Systems / lead response

 Marketing Donut

-Leak #4 — the lead comes in after hours
+Leak #4: the lead comes in after hours

-The system that plugs every leak
+What does the system that plugs every leak look like?

-This is an operations problem, not a marketing one
+The bottom line: this is an operations problem, not a marketing one

 Frequently asked questions